-Following the Great War, the poppy became a profound symbol of war-time remembrance in many countries, including Canada, around the world.
+Following the Great War, the poppy became a profound symbol of war-time remembrance in many countries, including Canada.

-Today, people across Canada remember the sacrifices of fallen heroes by wearing a poppy throughout the month of November; however, the poppy’s association to those killed in the war traces its roots to the Napoleonic Wars in the 19th century, during which time the red flower suddenly bloomed in war-torn fields where countless soldiers died.
+Today, people across Canada remember the sacrifices of fallen heroes by wearing a poppy throughout the month of November; however, the poppy’s association to those killed in conflict dates back to the Napoleonic Wars of the 19th century, during which time the red flower bloomed in war-torn fields where countless soldiers died.

 During the First World War, in Flanders Fields, the upturned the soil exposed dormant corn poppy seeds—a common weed in the grain fields of Europe—to the light it needed to grow.

-In 1915, Canadian doctor and Lieutenant Colonel John McCrae immortalized the poppy in his famous poem, In Flanders Fields, which inspired the adoption of handmade poppies to be worn in memory of those who died in the war and to raise money for veterans and their families.
+In 1915, Canadian doctor and Lieutenant Colonel John McCrae immortalized the poppy in his famous poem, In Flanders Fields, which inspired the adoption of handmade poppies to be worn in memory of those who died and to raise money for veterans and their families.

 POPPY COINS SINCE 2004

-In 2010, the Mint issuing a 25-cent poppy circulation coin along with two commemorative releases, including a collector card with the 2010 25-cent poppy coin and limited-edition Proof silver dollar featuring the poppy.
+In 2010, the Mint issued a 25-cent poppy circulation coin along with two commemorative releases, including a collector card with the 2010 25-cent poppy coin and limited-edition Proof silver dollar featuring the poppy.

 More recently, in 2015, the Mint issued a $2 circulation coin commemorating McCrae’s iconic poem as well as a 25-cent circulation coin featuring a life-like poppy design.

 One hundred years after McCrae penned In Flanders Fields on the battlefield of Ypres, Belgium, these coins were unveiled at a special ceremony held at McCrae House in Guelph, Ont.